pisayacademicsassociation/java-guide/guide/3/gui-events.md

 | MouseWheelEvent | emitted when the mouse wheel is moved                                                                  | MouseWheelListener |
 | WindowEvent     | emitted when the window is opened, closed, activated, deactivated, etc.                                | WindowListener     |
 | FocusEvent      | emitted when a component gains or loses keyboard focus                                                 | FocusListener      |

+Listener interfaces can be imported through the `java.awt.event` package.